-After his baptism he went into the dessert to retreat and to meditate.
-It is clear that Jesus had some consciousness of a divine calling, and in the desert he thought through its meaning.
+After his baptism he went into the desert to retreat and to meditate.
+It is clear that Jesus had some consciousness of a divine calling, and in the desert, he thought through its meaning.
 There he was approached by an adversary of God (satan) who tempted him.
 Jesus did not fall in the trapping and continued his way to start his short public life.

 Returning from the desert, Jesus began preaching and teaching in Galilee.
 His initial proclamation was similar to John’s: